+statistics(Item :: run_queue_lengths_all) -> [RunQueueLength] Types:

 '''

-statistics(Item :: run_queue_lengths) -> [RunQueueLenght]

-Types:

-RunQueueLenght = integer() >= 0
+RunQueueLength = integer() >= 0

 '''

 Returns a list where each element represents the amount of processes and ports ready to run for each run queue.
-The element location in the list corresponds to the run queue of a scheduler.
-The first element corresponds to the run queue of scheduler number 1 and so on.
+Values for normal run queues are located first in the resulting list.
+The first element corresponds to the normal run queue of scheduler number 1 and so on.
+If support for dirty schedulers exist, values for the dirty CPU run queue and the dirty IO run queue follow (in that order) at the end.
 The information is not gathered atomically.
 That is, the result is not necessarily a consistent snapshot of the state, but instead quite efficiently gathered.